INITIAL ARRT CERTIFICATION AND REGISTRATION

 Vascular Sonography, or

-must hold primary pathway registration with the ARRT (or in some cases, NMTCB or
+must hold primary pathway certification and registration with the ARRT (or in some cases, NMTCB or

 Beginning January 1, 2016, candidates must also document completion of 16 hours of structured education.
 Learn more about